-Aerospace welding tests are usually done using a purge fixture that holds the test pieces flat while providing argon shielding to the penetration side of the test pieces.
+Aerospace welding tests are usually done using a purge fixture that holds the test pieces flat using chill bars while providing argon shielding to the penetration side of the test pieces.

 My friend Adam Booth (abom79 on youtube) built me this purge fixture so that I could use it for future welding videos.

 Adam documented the build in a series of videos on his Abom79 channel and even made a playlist of 7 videos showing each part being made.

 There is no requirement to use a fixture listed in the AWS D17.1 specification.

 But welding test coupons can be pretty thin and need to be held flat for x-ray testing.